-If you ever have some out of order packets and green screen artefacts on live streams, the complete explanation of this issue and the solution follows.
+If you ever have some out of order packets and green screen artifacts on live streams, the complete explanation of this issue and the solution follows.

-For a universal live stream (stream packaging live), one of both of the following symptoms may show:
+For a universal live stream (stream packaging live), one or both of the following symptoms may show:

 the HDS stream displays Jitters

-the HLS stream displays green screen or artefacts
+the HLS stream displays green screen or artifacts

 Applies To Stream Packaging (THIS IS WHAT DACAST USES)